rift10/soft-eng-24-25/projects/db-project/plan.md

 - [X] Log more data in the gui
 - [X] Refactor gui code to be in its own class
 - [X] Add a button in the gui
+- [X] Create a function to return a student's slc
+- [ ] Let the user input their name and search for their current classes/credits
 - [ ] Add a function for getting the classes a student is currently in
 - [ ] Add a function for getting the classes that provide a certain credit type
 - [ ] Rererefactor DB code
 - [ ] Figure out exactly how the user will interact with the selector
-- [ ] Create functions to translate values from sql database to useful data